ldolberg/aoc2022/aoc/README.md

-# aoc
+# Advent of Code λy.2022

-A Clojure library designed to ... well, that part is up to you.
+A Clojure implementation of AoC 2022

 ## Usage